Itvisors/mendix-NativeTileContainer/README.md

 ## Configuration
 The default width should accommodate the contents, while the maximum width prevents stretching the tiles beyond breaking point.
 Make sure the maximum width allows for sufficient space to adjust for different screen sizes, making the page layout similar on low end and high end devices.

+Either a fixed list or a datasource can be used to show items.
+When using a datasource, be sure to keep the number of items small enough to keep your app usable.
+Showing large lists as tiles is probably not the best user experience.

-Additionally, each tile can have a label set on it.
+Additionally, each tile in the fixed list can have a label set on it.
 This is not rendered, only informational to easily locate a tile in the property list.

 ## Styling
 By default, the widget will add margin equal to `Spacing inner large` to the right and bottom of each tile.
 On your page, specify `Inner large` for `Spacing left`, do not specify spacing right.